cynic-net/pactivate/README.md

     ├ bootstrap/pactivate/  Independent copies of pip and virtualenv └ virtualenv/           Virtual environment created for the project
     $BASE/
-    └ requirements.txt      Packages to be installed in the project virtualenv
+    ├ .python               Python interpreter (or symlink) to use └ requirements.txt      Packages to be installed in the project virtualenv

 `pactivate` command-line options:
 - `-b BUILD`: Set the build dir
 - `-B BASE`: Set the base dir
 - `-q`: Run programs in quiet mode to reduce output verbosity

+You can use a different python interpreter by symlinking `$BASE/.python` to your interpreter of choice.
+This is not normally commited, but is in $BASE so that it persists even after `rm -rf $BUILD` to do a fully clean build.

 Developer Notes